Seahawks1013/242studentslabs/labs/lab8.md

 1. Which case fires?
 2. What pointer is returned to replace node 30?
 3. What happens to node 35?

+Answer:

+1. The second case fires.
+Node 30 only has a right child (since node 20 was removed).
+2. The pointer is returned to node 40.
+3. Nothing happens to node 35.
+It stays as node 40s left child.

 **[OBSERVE 9]**
 `remove(50)` is a two-children case.
 The code finds the **in-order successor** — the minimum of the right subtree.